Arizona agrees not to enforce total abortion ban until 2023 - NewsBreak

 The lawsuit filed by a Phoenix abortion doctor and the Arizona Medical Association repeated many of the arguments made by Planned Parenthood in their failed effort last month to persuade the Tucson judge to keep in place a 50-year-old injunction barring enforcement of the old law.
 The judge said it was not procedurally proper for her to try to reconcile 50 years of later law with the old law.

 Brnovich sought to place that lawsuit on hold until the court of appeals rules on the Planned Parenthood case.
-In an agreement with the abortion doctor and the medical association, he agreed not to enforce the old law until at least 45 days after a final ruling in the original case.
+In an agreement with the abortion rights groups, he agreed not to enforce the old law until at least 45 days after a final ruling in the original case.

 Any decision by the court of appeals is certain to be appealed to the state Supreme Court, so any final decision could take well into 2023.